 The Clinical Laboratory Improvement Amendments (CLIA) imposes a series of procedures on labs, including the need to periodically validate all instruments and systems used for testing.
 Labs will need to have trained individuals who can work with the DPS applications.
-In addition, they would need to ensure that CAP or JCAHO checklists include proper documentation for deployment, maintenance, and security of DPS's and are used to validate digital pathology systems before they are used in hospital labs for diagnostic / testing applications.
 The DPS may be integrated with the LIS to retrieve patient, case, and specimen data to constitute a digital case.
 In this case, a plan needs to be implemented to regularly ensure that the DPS information remains synchronized with the LIS.
+CAP and JCAHO will supply checklists to labs and, when inspected, the lab needs to prove to CAP or JCAHO that they meet the requirements stated in the checklists with written SOP's and maintenance documentation.
+In turn, labs will need to validate digital pathology systems before they are used in hospital labs for diagnostic / testing applications.